Grown With Love For The Paper Players 350

 You can see all of my 'How To' summaries on my 'How To - Tips and Techniques' Pinterest board in case you've missed any.

-Enjoy your day; I have time at my desk and housework planned.
-I'll be back tomorrow with another project.
+I'll be back tomorrow with another couple of projects.
 Until then, happy stampin'!

 Stampin' Up!
 Supplies Used: